loganjsch/esperanto_site/src/content/docs/esperanto_overview.md

 **Esperanto** is a fast, secure, and highly scalable service for unified integration of Remote Attestation (RA) across your workflows.

+Esperanto standardizes RA workflows across platforms by abstracting away vendor complexity without replacing their underlying cryptographic roots of trust — so you gain portability and scale while preserving the same hardware-level assurances.

-RA enables you to verify the integrity of your systems and enforce trust across cloud, edge, and device deployments — protecting your applications and secrets by proving your hardware and software are uncompromised.
+RA enables you to verify the integrity of your systems and enforce trust across cloud, edge, and device deployments — protecting your applications and secrets by proving your firmware, OS/kernel, and virtualization/TEE environment are uncompromised.
 To learn more about Remote Attestation itself, see [What is Remote Attestation?](/ra_overview).

 ---